arrehman3/RashaPekhawarTa/CONTRIBUTING.md

-## Welcome to Karachi Chal!
+## Welcome to Rasha Pekhawar Ta!

-Thanks for your interest in making Karachi Chal even better!
+Thanks for your interest in making Rasha Pekhawar Ta even better!
 We're excited to build an amazing itinerary planner with the help of our community.
 Here's how you can contribute:

 **Types of Contributions**

 * **Code:** Help us refine the itinerary generation logic, improve the user interface, or tackle open issues on our GitHub repo.
-* **Data Curation:**  Expand our Karachi-specific dataset with amazing points of interest, local events, accurate timings, and hidden gems.
+* **Data Curation:**  Expand our Peshawar-specific dataset with amazing points of interest, local events, accurate timings, and hidden gems.
 * **Documentation:** Improve our README, help with user guides, or documentation within the codebase.
-* **Testing and Feedback:**  Try out Karachi Chal and report any bugs or areas where the user experience could be improved.
+* **Testing and Feedback:**  Try out Rasha Pekhawar Ta and report any bugs or areas where the user experience could be improved.
-* **Ideas & Feature Requests:** Share your creative ideas for enhancing Karachi Chal's capabilities!
+* **Ideas & Feature Requests:** Share your creative ideas for enhancing Rasha Pekhawar Ta's capabilities!

 **Getting Started**

-1. **Check Our Issues:**  Browse the [open issues](https://github.com/codeforpakistan/karachi-chal/issues)  to see where we need help.
+1. **Check Our Issues:**  Browse the [open issues](insert link here)  to see where we need help.
-2. **Communication:**  For questions, discussions, or just to share your Karachi knowledge, join us on [Insert Discord link or preferred platform]
+2. **Communication:**  For questions, discussions, or just to share your Peshawar knowledge, join us on [Insert Discord link or preferred platform]
-3. **Fork the Repo and Branch:** Create a fork of the Karachi Chal repository and create a new branch for your specific changes.
+3. **Fork the Repo and Branch:** Create a fork of the Rasha Pekhawar Ta repository and create a new branch for your specific changes.

 **Submitting Changes**